Magic Memories

 Made in 1982, The snowman made so many positive comments surface to the top.
 “What a film”, “ Amazing music”, “Lovely Story”!
 We remember so fondly that fantastic feeling of watching this VHS tape

 The children found it magical.
 The story was enchantingly simple to follow.
 Xmas somehow felt incomplete without watching this lovely film.
 The Snowman tape, for these reasons and more, plus the fact that it has a short duration, made it almost the perfect movie to watch while adorning your Christmas tree with unwrapped baubles.
-The tape will never be sold in our family.
+So, the tape will never be sold in our family.
 It evokes too many happy memories.
-No easy thirst quenching streaming services can overcome the pleasure of playing this vhs recording of a timeless christmas film.
+No easy thirst quenching streaming services can overcome the pleasure of playing this vhs recording of a timeless Christmas film.

-So if your absolute favourite VHS tapes or cassettes are still sitting on your shelf and you are considering transferring vhs to dvd near me or vhs to mp4 service, maybe it’s time to safeguard it by using Supaphoto a film digitisation service .
+So, if your absolute favourite VHS tapes or cassettes are still sitting on your shelf and you are considering transferring VHS to DVD near me or VHS to mp4 service, maybe it’s time to safeguard it by using Supaphoto a film digitisation service .
 We can help.